satwikkansal/python_blockchain_app/report.md

 | get_block | 1.43812 s | 0.0349 |
 | get_transaction | 1.40188 s | 0.02117 |

+<TODO: riformulare.
+Non sarebbe meglio dire che le prime tre query sono le più lente e consistono in iterare l'intera blockchain?
+Spieghiamo anche perchè il mean service time ottenuto è un buon expected response time?>

-For each benchmark, since the task requires to use a query and each query iterates over all the blockchain and makes a tiny amount of computation for each block, the theoretical and empirical behaviour of the system is the same independently of the particular request sent, so we decided to use the flight_counter query.
+Since the task requires to use a query and each query iterates over all the blockchain and makes a tiny amount of computation for each block, the theoretical and empirical behaviour of the system in each benchmark is the same independently of the particular request sent.
+Therefore we decide to continue the analysis by testing only the flight_counter query.
 <TODO rivedere in base ai nuovi risultati>

 ## Workload tests

-In this section, we model our system as an open system and we perform 4 tests with different workload intensities: 0.3L, 0.5L, 0.8L, 0.85L, where L is the maximum arrival rate determined from the expected service time estimated in the previous section.
+In this section, we model our system as an open system and we show the results of 4 complete tests with different workload intensities: 0.3L, 0.5L, 0.8L, 0.85L, where L is the maximum arrival rate determined from the expected service time estimated in the previous section.

 Given L = 0,024692, we have: